-Children are welcome on campus as long as they are under the supervision of their parents.
+Children are welcome on campus as long as they are under the supervision of an adult.
 Children will not be permitted to access spaces with potential hazards or that pose significant risk, such as laboratories.
 There may be times when your usual childcare arrangements fall through, and you may have to bring your child to class.
 In this situation make a request to your unit coordinator or person delivering the lecture or tutorial.
-Research students should consult your supervisor and fellow students if sharing a work space.
+Research students should consult your supervisor and fellow students if sharing a workspace.

 In Australia it is your legal right to breastfeed, including in public.
-And under the federal Sex Discrimination Act 1984, it is illegal in Australia to discriminate against a person either directly or indirectly on the grounds of breastfeeding.
+Under the federal Sex Discrimination Act 1984, it is illegal in Australia to discriminate against a person either directly or indirectly for breastfeeding.

 Facilities such as parent rooms and feeding rooms are provided for comfort and convenience, but this does not mean they are the only places you can breastfeed your child – it is legal to breastfeed in public in Australia.

 The Australian Breastfeeding Association provides practical breastfeeding support and a 24-hour breastfeeding helpline.